Resources & Information

 5.1.4: Telemedicine

-“Telemedicine” is the practice of medicine using electronic communication, information technology, or other means between a licensee in one location and a patient in another location with or without an intervening health care provider.
+Adopted: Jul 2010 | Amended: Mar 2024 Print Friendly Version | Share this item“Telemedicine” is the practice of medicine using electronic communication, information technology, or other means between a licensee in one location and a patient in another location with or without an intervening health care provider.
 The term telemedicine incorporates the practices of telehealth.
+It is one component of the delivery of healthcare.

 The Board recognizes that technological advances have made it possible for licensees to provide medical care to patients who are separated by some geographical distance.
-As a result, telemedicine is a useful practice model that, if employed appropriately, can provide important benefits to patients, including: increased access to health care, expanded utilization of specialty expertise, rapid availability of patient records, and the potential of reduced healthcare costs, increased efficiency, and improved overall healthcare outcomes.
+As a result, telemedicine can be a useful practice model that, if employed appropriately, can provide important benefits to patients, including: increased access to health care, expanded utilization of specialty expertise, rapid availability of patient records, and the potential of reduced healthcare costs, increased efficiency, and improved overall healthcare outcomes.
 The call for ongoing research and formal training in the care models and technologies associated with telemedicine reflects the evolving nature of telemedicine practice.

-The Board cautions, however, that licensees providing care to North Carolina patients via telemedicine will be held to the same established standard of care as those practicing in traditional in-person medical settings.
+The Board cautions that licensees providing care to North Carolina patients via telemedicine will be held to the same established standard of care as those practicing in traditional in-person medical settings.
 The Board does not endorse a separate standard of care for telemedicine.
-Licensees, who fail to conform to the North Carolina statewide standard of care, may be subject to discipline by this Board.

 The Board provides the following considerations to licensees as guidance in providing medical services via telemedicine: